Edu4rdSHL/rusolver/README.md

 2. Clone the repo or download the source code, then run `cargo build --release`.
 3. Execute the tool from `./target/release/rusolver` or add it to your system PATH to use from anywhere.

+Optionally you can just use `cargo install rusolver`

 # Usage
 * By default we only show the resolved hosts
 ```